Most blisters develop where the outermost layer of skin is very thick, such as on the hands and feet.

 Blisters also help seal off damaged tissues and prevent bacteria, viruses, and fungus from entering the wound.

 Once a blister develops, a person should stop putting pressure on it immediately.
 Once it has broken and drained, the area around the blister can be very gently washed with soap and water.
-People should then cover the area with a sterile, dry, breathable dressing, such as gauze or a loose bandage.
+People should then cover the area with a sterile, dry, breathable dressing, such as gauze or a loose bandage, available for purchase online.

 For chemical or allergy blisters, it is vital to immediately stop exposure to the irritant and thoroughly wash the skin.